-Miles continues his story in which he ending his search as Spider-Man at one of New York City’s bridge.
+Miles continues his story in which he ends his search as Spider-Man at one of New York City’s bridges.

 While contemplating what to do next a SHIELD Helicarrier shows up with Maria Hill flying down to meet with Spider-Man, who she addresses as Miles.

 Ganke and Fabio are surprised that Maria addressed him by his first name.
 Miles tells his friends that Maria told him that his dad rejoined SHIELD to protect him.

 Miles continues his story with Maria revealing that his dad was on a mission to clean up some loose ends following the events of the superhero Civil War.
 Miles continues to push Maria for answers on his dad’s location.
 Maria says that his dad was looking for hard intel on high-stakes tech that was going on sale but he ended up disappearing.

 Miles is still confused as to how his dad disappeared without a trace.
 Maria reveals that he doesn’t seem to be anywhere on the planet because if he was SHIELD would be able to find him, using how she found Miles’s exact location as an example.

 Miles thinks his dad might be dead.
 Maria apologizes for making Miles think that.
 She then shows Miles the type of tech his dad was looking for: a teleporter that can across dimensions and realities.

 Miles says he recognizes the device Maria is showing him.
 Maria then says she believes that Miles’ dad is in another dimension and requests Miles to use the device to find him.